 A mobile marketing study by Vibes found that 89% of people would sign up for mobile messaging if it was personalized.
 However, only 18% said they frequently see customized messages from brands and retailers.

 Customers don’t believe in the ‘one size fits all’ anymore.
 In fact, a whopping 86% of consumers say personalization influences their purchasing decisions, and 53% think it is important for retailers to recognize users in all the channels available.
-From behavioural emails to push notifications or personal discounts, it is essential to talk to each customer individually.
-Retailers must offer cross-channel personalization in order to combat showrooming.
+From behavioral emails to push notifications or personal discounts, it is essential to talk to each customer individually.
+Retailers must offer cross-channel personalization in order to fight showrooming in retail.

 The results of a recent Rich Relevance survey revealed some interesting insights: